Unit Investment Trusts vs. Mutual Funds

-A UIT portfolio is established at the inception date and holds the original securities until termination of the UIT.
-At the termination date the UIT shareholders either receive the proceeds of their investment or they can reinvest in the next UIT series (if available).
+A UIT is a trust fund, and the portfolio is established at the inception date, holding the original securities until termination of the UIT.
+The investors can choose to keep their returns or reinvest them into the next UIT (if it is a series).

-- A diversified portfolio of stocks, bonds, or a combination of the two
+- A diversified portfolio of stocks, bonds, or other investments

 - Required to distribute capital gains and dividends to shareholders